Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Influence specifications

 \subsection{Kinetic orders with common influence specification}

-In the previous subsection we studied injectivity of a network over the set of kinetics $\mmK_g(\mmN)[\bv]$ for a fixed kinetic order $\bv$.
-This family contains all power-law kinetics with kinetic order $\bv$ and arbitrary rate vector $\kappa$.
-The results therefore assert injectivity independently of the rate constants.
-In this subsection we are concerned with asserting injectivity for sets of power-law kinetics determined by influence specifications associated to kinetic orders.
-Specifically, we will characterize networks that are injective over any set of power-law kinetics for which the kinetic orders share common associated influence specification.
-Furthermore, we will use this characterization to provide a similar result for networks with associated influence specifications that are bounded by two given influence specifications.
+In Section \ref{sec:powerlawinj} we studied injectivity of matrices for a fixed kinetic order $V$ and arbitrary rate vector $\kappa$.
+Here we are concerned about injectivity of matrices over a set of power-law kinetics for which the kinetic orders are related through their associated influence specifications.